Of the 500 players in the English Premier League, fewer than 60 are Muslim. That's around 12 percent.

 It's not for us to change our traditions, values and way of life to accommodate incomers; it's for incomers to adapt to (or at least accept) the British way of life.

-It's the least they can do in return for everything this country gives them.Share this post on social media:
+It's the least they can do in return for everything this country gives them.Share this post or leave a Facebook comment: